craigkerstiens/postgresguide.com/_performance/001-Indexes.md

 ### [Covering Indexes](https://wiki.postgresql.org/wiki/Index-only_scans#Covering_indexes)

 Also since Postgres version 9.2, queries that touch only an index can be much faster.
 For this reason, it can be useful to include important data with an index.
-Performance can be particularly improved if the newly-created index has many fewer columns than the table being indexed, as many fewer pages will need to be retrieved from the disk in order to satisfy the query.
+Performance can be particularly improved if the newly-created index has many fewer columns than the table being indexed, since many fewer pages must be retrieved from the disk in order to satisfy the query.

 Further Reading
 ---------------